willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 The encrypted reCaptcha secret key appears in the browser as a single long line.
 Enclose the string in double quotes and add `secret: ` in front.
 Add this line to both _config.yml and staticman.yml.

 >What's happening:
 The encrypted reCaptcha secret key is sent with each new comment to Staticman API bridge.
 Staticman decrypts what it received to recover the cleartext reCaptcha secret key.
-It uses the recovered reCaptcha secret key to verify the reCaptcha process was done properly.
+It uses the cleartext reCaptcha secret key to verify the reCaptcha process was done properly.
 >
 >Question: What is the siteKey used for?